noelherrick/phaxio-java/QUICKSTART.md

 ### Testing callbacks (web hooks)

 So you've written a callback or a webhook you'd like tested.
-It's simple to have com.phaxio.Phaxio send you a fax:
+It's simple to have Phaxio send you a fax:

     var fax = phaxio.fax.testRecieveCallback(new File("test-fax.pdf"));